But It Was Self Defense! [3 Situations When Self-defense May be Warranted in New Jersey]

-Protecting Yourself: If you believe you are in danger of being seriously injured by another person, you can use force to protect your own body.
+Protecting Yourself: If you believe you’re in danger of being seriously injured by another person, you can use force to protect your own body.

 Protecting Others: If you know that someone else is in danger of being attacked and injured, you can also use force to defend them.
-However, you will need to prove that you were taking defensive actions and not defensive actions to qualify under NJ’s self defense statute.
+However, you’ll need to prove that you were taking defensive actions and not defensive actions to qualify under NJ’s self-defense statute.

 Talk To An Experienced Attorney

 It’s very important to contact an aggressive criminal defense lawyer about your circumstances immediately.
 This is because self-defense laws are complex and often difficult to fully understand.

 John W. Tumelty is an experienced criminal defense attorney who will help determine what happened in your case.
 Mr. Tumelty is available 24/7 for an in-person consultation.

 Call 609-385-4010 Or Fill Out The Contact Form To Request A Free Consultation With John Tumelty